-Horrible root systems are linked to over watering and/or lack of repotting.
+Horrible root systems are typically linked to over watering and/or lack of repotting from a non draining pot.
 You orchid roots need A LOT of oxygen to survive and thrive.
 Without oxygen orchid roots will smother and die.
 It helps to have pots that you can clearly see their root system (shown below).
 Your orchid should have healthy green roots, as shown freshly watered below, on the right.
 In between watering they will look like the picture on the left a slight white/green which is also good.

-Orchids are different from normal house plants….you can’t plant an orchid in normal soil, they need unique soil.
+Orchids are different from normal house plants in that you can’t plant an orchid in normal soil, they need unique orchid soil.
 I get all my soil/mix from rePotme.
 And even their mix, which I think is the best, will break down over time and will need to be replaced through repotting.
 Orchid mix will always need replacing because orchids need fresh mix to thrive.
 Orchids will not have enough energy to bloom if their roots are suffering.
 Remember its a balancing act!